How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Timberwolves look to pull of an away win at the Spurs on Saturday at 4:00 PM ET.
+The Hawks look to pull off a road win at the Celtics on Saturday at 3:30 PM ET.

 How to Watch